hornbill/mysql320/README.md

 # mysql320
-Provide a Go database driver for mysql versions 3.2 - 4.0
+Provides a Go database driver for mysql versions 3.2 - 4.0